rhammy/pulse_server/documentation/daily_notes.md

 # 10172025
 - Today I want to design more of the simulation engine.
 What am I simulating?
 What does the game world look like?
   - Maybe it is just an xy grid with two AI NPCs randomly moving around the grid.
 Players can interact with each NPC but only one player at a time.
+# 10252025
+- Players and NPC enemies are today.
+Also I want to get started on class diagrams.
+- Players and NPCs will inherit from the same wizard parent class.
+Movement will execute differently obviously.
+- Next I need to create a 2D map object.
+A coordinate grid, and maybe a struct that will contain an xy coordinate.